stereoplegic/structor/docs/working-with-code.md

         selectors.js
 ```

-Adding `SmartPanel` component in `components.js` file in the same way as it was for React component.
+Add `SmartPanel` component in `components.js` file in the same way as it was for React component.
-The only difference is that path to the component should start from `containers` folder.
+The only difference is that path to the component should start with `containers` folder.

 ```javascript
 import {